Dunia Dalam Berita

 Dunia Dalam Berita (The World In News) is an Indonesian world news program broadcast by TVRI on its main channel.
 Aired every Monday to Friday at 21.00 WIB (23.00 WIB in 2015 until late-2017), the program airs since 22 December 1978.
 Lasting about 30 minutes, the news is filled with international news around the world, as well as international sports news and international weather forecast.
 The program is also one of the longest-running news program in Indonesia.

 History

-Dunia dalam Berita began itsbroadcast in December 1978, but the exact date is unclear.
+Dunia dalam Berita began broadcasting in December 1978, but the exact date is unclear.
 A TVRI source said that the program was first aired on 29 December, but sources from the former Indonesian Department of Information and Australian researcher Philip Kitley said that the program was first aired on 22 December.

 During the New Order, all commercial television stations (RCTI, SCTV, TPI, ANteve and Indosiar) were required to relay the program alongside the main news program Berita Nasional (later Siaran Berita TVRI).
 However, the broadcast sometimes delayed by the stations due to certain reasons (live football matches, musical events, or other conditions).
 The "must-relay" policy was in effect from 13 November 1988 to 31 July 2000, about two years after the New Order's fall.